giorgioscibilia/FlickrSearchDemo/README.md

 # FlickrSearchDemo
-A simple iOS app showing how to use flickr search apis.
+A simple iOS app written in Objective-C that shows how to use flickr search apis.

 Overview: